Exploring Relations among Fairness Notions in Discrete Fair Division: Details on Fairness Notions

 \begin{example} Consider a fair division instance with two equally-entitled agents having identical valuations.
 There are 2 red goods and 4 blue goods.
 The value of any bundle is $\max(k_r, k_b)$, where $k_r$ and $k_b$ are the numbers of red and blue goods in the bundle, respectively. \end{example}

 For \cref{ex:efx-two-colors}, in any allocation, some agent gets at most 2 blue goods, and that agent's value for her own bundle can be at most 2.
 Also, the maximum value that any bundle can have is 4.
 Hence, an allocation is PO iff one agent gets all the blue goods and the other agent gets all the red goods.
-If we want EFX and PO to be compatible for this instance, we must define EFX such that the allocation obtained by giving all blue goods to one agent and all red goods to the other agent must be EFX.
+To ensure the compatibility of EFX and PO, we must define EFX such that this allocation is EFX.